Voice Masculinization

 ..

-The DEGREE of pitch reduction is finite and largely determined by the size, shape and mass of someone's larynx.
-We aim to achieve the greatest amount of pitch reduction one’s anatomy will allow.
+The DEGREE of pitch reduction is finite and largely determined by the size, shape, condition and mass of the larynx, as well as one’s baseline speaking fundamental frequency.
+We aim to achieve the greatest amount of pitch reduction an individual’s anatomy will allow.

-The average cisgendered male speaking fundamental frequency is roughly 120 (B2) hertz with an average between 85 (F2) and 155 (D#3) hertz, or roughly 9 semitones (notes) lower on a piano than a cisgendered female.
-Pitch reduction is finite in everyone and largely depends on your baseline unplaced pitch, natural lower range and voicebox anatomy.
+The average cisgendered male speaking fundamental frequency is roughly 120 hertz with a range between 85 to 155 hertz, or roughly 9 semitones (notes) lower on a piano than a cisgendered female.
+Pitch reduction is finite in everyone and largely depends on baseline unplaced pitch, natural lower range and laryngeal anatomy.

-In cisgendered men (and gender-neutral individuals), depending on where your pitch starts out and the extent of your lower vocal range and anatomy, pitch can be lowered up to 1/3 of an octave or 4 notes (=approximately 20-25 hertz ±5-15 hertz) from their unplaced baseline voice.
-Not all clients get meaningful pitch reduction while others can achieve a significant amount.
+In transgendered men, depending on where one’s voice starts out, as well as the extent of the lower vocal range and anatomy, pitch may be lowered up to 2/3 of an octave or 8 notes (approximately 60-75 hertz ±25-40 hertz) from the unplaced baseline voice.
+Not all clients get meaningful pitch reduction while others achieve a significantly greater degree.

 Please see below for more information regarding the metrics of success and guarantees.
-A thorough in-person, pre-operative evaluation will help predict the degree the pitch could be reduced under ideal conditions.
+A thorough in-person, preoperative evaluation will help predict the degree of pitch reduction that could be achieved under ideal conditions.

-Please fill out the medical and voice questionnaire E-MAIL at the top of the page AFTER having read through all of the important information here.
-Please specify if you are cisgendered or transgendered male, had or having a trial of testosterone, are or ever were a smoker, have a chronic medical condition such as diabetes, take blood thinners, or ever had surgery on your vocal cords (for any reason).
+Please fill out the medical and voice questionnaire E-MAIL at the top of the page AFTER having read all the essential information here.
+Please specify if you are a cisgendered or transgendered male; had or having a trial of testosterone; are or ever were a smoker; have a chronic medical condition such as diabetes, take blood thinners, or ever had surgery on your vocal cords or throat (for any reason).

 The following examples represent AVERAGE results that a TYPICAL transgendered man undergoing voice masculinization could achieve.
 These examples aim to provide potential clients with realistic, achievable and reasonable expectations in most cases.
 In each example the client is first reading the "rainbow passage" (pre-operative) and then re-reading the same passage at least 3 months post-operative.
 Final results can never be guaranteed.
 PLEASE NOTE that we do NOT use our patients for advertising as is commonly done in other countries.
 We post a reasonable number of average outcomes rather than the best-of-the-best results advertised elsewhere.

-All masculinization voice surgeries are considered elective cosmetic procedures, and, as such, are not covered by any private or government insurance, in whole or in part regardless if the insurer offers coverage for these procedures elsewhere Unfortunately, we do not participate in Care Credit or have payment plans available.
+All masculinization voice surgeries are considered elective cosmetic procedures, and, as such, are not covered by any private or government insurance, in whole or in part regardless of insurance policies or coverage elsewhere.
+Unfortunately, we do not participate in Care Credit or have payment plans available.

 Each of the procedures come packaged to include the cost of the surgery; pre-operative consultations and all post-operative visits; ALL hospital charges for outpatient surgery including associated anesthesia and hospital/ facility fees.
-Post-operative medications are not included; however, private insurance frequently covers this modest expense.
-Travel, lodging, airport/ hospital/ clinic transfers; meals; entertainment; special testing, post-operative medications and overnight in-patient hospital observation (if necessary) are not included in the package.
-Overnight hospital observation is mandatory for those travelling without a chaperone.
+Postoperative medications are not included; however, private insurance frequently covers this modest expense.
+Travel, lodging, airport/ hospital/ clinic transfers; meals; entertainment; special testing, postoperative medications, and overnight in-patient hospital observation (if necessary) are not included in the package.
+Overnight hospital observation is mandatory for those traveling without a chaperone.

-NOTE: Additional cost for overnight hospital observation for clients without a chaperone is currently approximately +$1,310.What is the policy regarding refunds?
-Can surgery be rescheduled?
+NOTE: Additional cost for overnight hospital observation for clients without a chaperone is approximately +$1,190.

 A: We understand emergencies occur.
-We are happy to reschedule your surgery at no additional cost however, should you need to reschedule until a subsequent calendar year, you would be subject to any cost increase imposed by the hospital.
+We are happy to reschedule your surgery at no additional cost, however, should you need to reschedule until a subsequent calendar year, you would be subject to any cost increase imposed by the hospital.
 If the rescheduled date falls within the same calendar year as the original surgery date, no cost increase will occur.
-Surgery deposits are NON-REFUNDABLE under any and all circumstances once made.
-The surgery deposit will never expire and can be applied at any point in the future towards a procedure.
+Surgery deposits are NON-REFUNDABLE under all circumstances once made UNLESS at the time of the INITIAL consultation a client is not deemed a surgical candidate at the sole discretion of Dr. Haben.
+In the exceedingly rare circumstance when this occurs, clients are issued an immediate refund of the surgery deposit minus the consultation fee.
+Surgery deposits otherwise do not expire and can be applied at any point in the future towards a procedure.
+Prevailing costs at the time of rescheduling would apply.

 What if my case is cancelled/postponed for a medical reason?

-A: It is very important that you disclose any medical condition well before surgery.
-Should you develop a cough, cold, flu, illness (including COVID-19) or breathing problem the week before surgery you must call the office at once.
-Your surgery will likely be rescheduled at no additional cost.
+A: It is particularly important that you disclose any medical condition well before surgery.
+Should you develop a cough, cold, flu, illness (including COVID-19) or breathing problem the week or two before surgery you must call the office at once.
+Your surgery may need to be rescheduled at no additional cost if within the same pricing period.
 Rarely, clients are not cleared for surgery due to an undisclosed medical condition after they have travelled to New York and are awaiting their procedure.
-Your surgery will be postponed until the medical condition has been evaluated/ corrected and your procedure will be rescheduled for the first available date.
+The surgery will be postponed until the medical condition has been evaluated/ corrected and rescheduled for the first available date.
 There may be hospital costs if unexpected or additional testing is required.
 No reimbursement is possible for the transportation and lodging expenses incurred.

 What if I miss my pre-operative consultation the day before surgery?